TimdinanCSUF/portfolio/src/components/blogpost/pythonpdf/python_PDF.md

 Today I learned how to create a PDF analytics report using Python with FPDF library following a tutorial by Keith Galli!

-To start, I learned the basics of how to use FPDF by first importing the library to my code, and running a basic script.
+To start, I learned the basics of how to use FPDF by importing the FPDF library to my code, and running a basic script.

 ![Fpdf](start.png)